Hold the Pickles! Hold the Lettuce!

 A few years back, Melanie Joy, professor of psychology and sociology at the University of Massachusetts, in Boston, gave a brilliant TED Talk presentation (40.1M views) exposing industry practices by making the invisible visible.

-A word of caution, especially for domestic pet and animal lovers: If you plan on watching Prof. Joy’s presentation in the comfort of your living room, you may want to rip the seatbelt out of your car and attach it to your couch.
+A word of caution, especially for domestic pet and animal lovers: If you plan on watching Professor Joy’s presentation in the comfort of your living room, you may want to rip the seatbelt out of your car and attach it to your couch.